FrancisDrakeII/object_detection/README.md

 Configuration of CUDA and cuDNN should be automaticlly done, however, I recommend go to the windows system variable window to look it up.
 A restart of the system is recommended after the installation of CUDA and cuDNN.

+## TensorFlow API repo setup <br>
+This part is already done for those who would like to keep using `tensorflow-gpu-1.13.x` version to train classifiers.
+However, if you want to use the most updated version of TensorFlow API, navigate to this [link](https://github.com/tensorflow/models).
+Download and unzip it.
+Noted there are scripts I wrote in older one, you need to go into each folder to copy the file and cover the old one. <br>